OUIsolutions/DoTheWorld/README.md

 # DoTheWorld
-DoTheWorld is a single file library designed to handle files in C in a number of ways, providing everything from simple functions for reading/writing files and folders, to complex functions like taking sha256 from files, checking modification dates.
+DoTheWorld is a Windows/Linux single file library designed to handle files in C/C++ in a number of ways, providing everything from simple functions for reading/writing files and folders, to complex functions like taking sha256 from files, checking modification dates.
 And functionalities of atomic writing of folders/files through transaction systems.